When you’ve lost a loved one, simple questions during casual small talk can quickly become awkward conversations.

 I want to live and love fully without regret.

-I’ve witnessed strength in both my mom and brother to face the fear and to love.
+I’ve witnessed strength in both my mom and brother to face their fears and to love.

 I love the quote from Maximus in the movie Gladiator “What we do in this life echoes for eternity.”